 Instructor: Marissa Baumeister – herbalist, Marissa’s Herb Garden

-If you’ve ever tried Tony’s Montreal-style bagels, now you can make them!
+If you’ve ever tried Headwaters Montreal-style Bagels, now you can make them!
 Find your place in the assembly line to roll, seed, boil and bake in our wood-fired outdoor cob oven.
 Then sample!

 Instructor: Tristan Smith – chef, baker, Headwaters Farm